-The entire class will place their wrapped Supremes on one (1) sheet pan in sequence order, and once the class leader and then instructor has verified, they will be placed in the freezer for later use.
+The entire class will place their wrapped Supremes on one sheet pan in sequence order (station 1, 2, 3....) and once the class leader and then instructor has verified, they will be placed in the freezer for later use.

-- Cooking Poultry:
+Cooking Poultry

-Regardless of the cooking method used, poultry should be cooked to an internal temperature of 165°F, except in the case of duck.
+Regardless of the cooking method used, poultry should be cooked to an internal temperature of 165 F, except in the case of duck.
 Duck are commonly served medium-rare.

-- Determining Doneness:
+Determining Doneness

 Chicken is always cooked well-done and should still be moist and juicy.
-The four methods that chefs use to determine the doneness are temperature, touch, joints, and juices (TTJJ).
-Temperature of 165°F, Touch is firm and sold, Joints are soft and tender, and Juices are clear with no signs of blood.
+The four methods that chefs use to determine the doneness are temperature, touch, joints and juices (TTJJ).
+Temperature 165F, Touch- firm and sold, Joints- soft and tender, Juices- clear with no signs of blood.